PavelGaimovich/written_lands/README.md

 # Game

+## TODO:
+1. Randomize forest!!
+Too much time for writting lands :D - Done
+2. Print became slower, need to think how fix that
+3. Think how to make Loop with maps and use Statuses
+4. Think how change map text by status

 ## Welcome to Written lands!

 Written lands is experiment to create simple, easy to read game base for console.